Justin5802/web103_finalproject/README.md

 ## About

-The Music Playlist App is a web app created for CodePath's WEB103 Final Project.
+Muze is a web app created for CodePath's WEB103 Final Project.
 It is a comprehensive web app that allows users to create playlists of their own and share them.

 ### Description and Purpose